HOME › TEACHING › BIOLOGY & AI CURE

 Ruben Carreno

-Ruben is uncovering the evolutionary rules that govern diet transitions—from sap-feeding to seed-eating to predation—across one of the most ecologically diverse insect orders.
-He is tracing dietary shifts across a phylogeny of Hemiptera.
+Uncovering the evolutionary rules that govern diet transitions (sap-feeding, seed-eating, and predation) across one of the most ecologically diverse insect orders.
+Tracing dietary shifts across a phylogeny of Hemiptera.

 Emily Chew